AVSystem/developer-zone/docs/Anjay_integrations/RaspberryPi_integration/RaspberryPi-Pico-W.md

     3. In the **Device credentials** step:
          - In the **Device ID** enter your board endpoint name, e.g. `test_device`.
              ![Device credentials step](images/add_mgmt_quick.png "Device credentials step")
-         - In the **Security mode** section, select the security mode you choose in [Compile the application](#compile-the-application) step:
+         - In the **Security mode** section, select the security mode you've choosen in [Compile the application](#compile-the-application) step:

             !!! note
                 If you choose **Pre-Shared Key** mode then type:

                 - In the **Key identity** field, the same name as in the Endpoint name field.
                 - In the **Key** field, the shared secret used in the device-server authentication.

     4. Click the **Add device** button and **Confirm** in the confirmation pop-up.
     5. Click **Next**, then **Go to Summary**, then **Finish**.
 You will see your Device Center view:  ![Registered device](images/registered_device.png "Registered device")